sylhare/Type-on-Strap/_posts/2018-11-26-altruistic-autonomy.md

 constant speed?
 Most drivers have had such thoughts.
 And if you live in a large city, you may relate to this funny scene from "Office Space":

-Video:
-<iframe src="https://drive.google.com/file/d/12yfT0TTk53QlZB0Zv0EGPQBhLvrObcnN/preview" width="640" height="480" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="postimage" src="https://drive.google.com/file/d/12yfT0TTk53QlZB0Zv0EGPQBhLvrObcnN/preview" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 In this post, we will present a mathematical model of traffic congestion and explain why it happens using this model.
 Afterwards, we will analyze